privcount/privcount/doc/CounterDefinitions.markdown

 Inbound data is sent to the client, typically from an Exit.
 Inbound Bytes are read from the Exit's edge connection, and written to Inbound cells.

+### Upload Delay Time

+The difference between the DescriptorCreationTime, and the EventTimestamp.

+The DescriptorCreationTime is truncated to the nearest hour, so this field only captures significant delays.

+### Add/Reject

+Whether an onion service descriptor was added to the cache during an HSDir Store.

+The reasons that a descriptor may be added or rejected are documented in doc/TorEvent.markdown.

+### HaveCached/NoCached

+Whether an existing onion service descriptor was present in the cache during an HSDir Store.
+Only used for Future and Expired CacheReasonStrings.

+If the CacheReasonString already provides this information, it is not included in the counter name.

+CacheReasonString means NoCached:
+* New

+CacheReasonString means HaveCached:
+* Updated
+* Obsolete
+* Duplicate

+CacheReasonString means that we don't know if it was cached:
+* Unparseable

 ### Traffic Model Template Counters